seanlin97/AlgoTrading/README.md

 3. Evaluation of data to identify triggers for entry/exit requirements.
 4. Alert notifications through a private Telegram bot for entering/exiting trades and the status of the algorithmic program.

 It should be noted that this implementation is not a complete package, but rather a demonstration of its functionality.
-The remaining structures includes various credentials information and can be obtained from the original developer.
+The remaining structures includes various confidential information and can be obtained from the original developer.
 Sincere appreciation to g-program-it for his valuable contribution.